ojirisdarnid/nebula-graph-ansible/README.md

 ```bash
 ansible all -m ping -i inventory
 ```
-A successful response (e.g., "pong") indicates that Ansible can connect to all target nodes.
+A successful response (e.g., "`pong`") indicates that Ansible can connect to all target nodes.

 Run the playbook with: